 Touch controls Yes

 Another new feature for the 2020 model is ‘Wearing Detection’.
 The headphones use a proximity sensor and acceleration sensors in each ear cup to pause playback when you remove the headphones, and then to automatically start playing again when you put them back on.
-It’s a feature we’ve come across in other headphones before, such as the B&W PX7, and it’s nice to have.
+It’s a feature we’ve come across in other headphones before and is nice to have.

-One criticism of the WH-1000XM3s was the inability to connect to more than one device simultaneously.
-This has been rectified for the WH-1000XM4s thanks to their new ‘Multipoint’ feature which was enabled in a firmware update released shortly after their launch.
+One criticism of the WH-1000XM3 was the inability to connect to more than one device simultaneously.
+This has been rectified for the WH-1000XM4 thanks to their new ‘Multipoint’ feature which was enabled in a firmware update released shortly after their launch.
 You're now able to switch between two Bluetooth-connected devices.

 Battery life remains among the best in class, with a full charge lasting up to 30 hours with both Bluetooth and noise-cancelling enabled.
 This rises to 38 hours if you sacrifice the noise-cancelling.
 Charging the headphones with an AC adapter will give you five hours of battery life from just a ten-minute burst of power.